tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing the Policy - Compliance blade.
 The Policies option has been selected, and the compliance management is shown.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image189.png "Policy-Compliance blade")

-2. Delete the **CMCRG** to remove the virtual machine and all the other resources created as its dependencies.
+2. Delete the **CMCRG** resource group to remove the virtual machine and all the other resources created as its dependencies.

 ## After the hands-on lab